 I cringe at what my eyes have to see here.
 The bold printed asymmetrical summer dresses.
 Or dare I say, the chevron polyester dresses.
 If you haven’t updated your summer sundresses in a decade, it’s time.
 Opt for summer slip dresses, linen sets like this one from Reformation, classic white button front dresses – these are all good choices.
 And leave the fitted crop denim jacket and swap it for an oversized one.
 Especially if your dress is mini and fitted.
 It creates the perfect balance and proportions.

 Update Your Flannel Plaid Shirts

-Let’s chat proportions.
+Let’s chat about proportions.
 On the left we have all fitted things.
 Fitted tee, skinny jeans, sleek sneakers.
 And just a stupid plaid shirt wrapped around our waist.
 It’s serving us no purpose, it’s a lame accessory.
-Instead, we’re swapping it out for something more oversized that we’re going to aactually wear, and wear it as a light layer.
-We’re wearing it over a slightly oversized tee paired with skinny jeans if you wish (i’m opting for faux leather leggings, and then a chunky boot to balance it out.
+Instead, we’re swapping it out for something more oversized that we’re going to actually wear, and wear as a light layer.
+We’re wearing it over a slightly oversized tee paired with skinny jeans if you wish (I’m opting for faux leather leggings, and then a chunky boot to balance it out.
 You can also check out this look with a straight leg jean.

 Update Your Bag